rljacobson/rljacobson/README.md

 ## Fun Stats

-This is what Sourcerer.io says about my development directory.
+This is what Sourcerer.io says about my development directory as of mid August 2020.
 It is not entirely accurate.
-I am certain I have more C++ than reported, but I have never used DirectXTK.
+I am certain I have more C++ code than reported, but I have never used DirectXTK.

 [![SourcererOverview](https://raw.githubusercontent.com/rljacobson/rljacobson/master/img/SourcererOverview.png)](https://sourcerer.io/rljacobson)